HenrySaller/sensor-focus/readme.md

 ## Installation

 The only external requirement is an up to date [Node.js](https://nodejs.org/) installation.
 Please follow the official guidelines to install or update it on your system.

 Use the following commands to launch the project:

-* `$ npm install` - Installs all project dependancies. `bower install` is launched automatically using npm *postinstall* method.
+* `$ npm install` - Installs all project dependencies. `bower install` is launched automatically using npm *postinstall* method.
 * `$ npm start` - Launches JS and CSS automations.
 Starts the project on default port - `localhost:5000`.

 Additional scripts: